How To Clean A Dog

-Brushing is the first line of defense for any dog owner in the effort to keep their dog clean.
+Brushing is the first line of defence for any dog owner to keep their dog clean.
 For short-coated dogs, this task should be done once a week, and for long-coated breeds, at least every other day.

 Brushing loose fur, preventing matting, removing existing mats, and removing dirt and debris are all benefits of brushing.
-Before giving your dog a bath, give him a thorough brushing.
+Before bathing your dog, give him a thorough brushing.

-Ear infections and smells can be caused by dirty ears.
-Some owners prefer to clean their dog's ears before giving him a bath, but you may always do it afterward if you want.
+Dirty ears can cause ear infections and smells.
+Some owners prefer to clean their dog's ears before bathing him, but you may always do it afterward if you want.
 To clean their ears, do the following:

 How To Bathe A Water-Averse Dog

 It's also beneficial to have a spouse hold the dog as you bathe him, according to Easton.
-Start giving your dog a bath when he's a puppy, if feasible, to assist him get used to bath time.
+Start bathing your dog when he's a puppy, if feasible, to assist him in getting used to bath time.